Frequently Asked Questions

 Let’s start with what they stand for: SSDI=Social Security Disability Insurance.
 SSI=Supplemental Security Income.

-SSDI is awarded when a claimant is found medically disabled and he or she has earned the correct number of work credits based on his or her age and he or she has not allowed those work credits to expire.
-To make this quite simple, think of it this way: It is much like an insurance policy one pays into.
-As long as the policy is still valid, then a claim for benefits can be made.
+SSDI may be awarded when a claimant is found medically disabled and he or she has earned the correct number of work credits based on his or her age and he or she has not allowed those work credits to expire.
+The benefit is simialr to an insurance policy one pays into.
+Provided the policy is still valid, then a claim for benefits can be made.

-If you are physically or mentally unable to work, then do not wait too long to file.
-Usually after five years a claimant will lose eligibility to file for this kind of disability.
-After two years of receiving SSDI, then the claimant can qualify for Medicare benefits.
+It is important that if you are physically or mentally unable to work you do not wait too long to file.
+In most cases, after five years a claimant will lose eligibility to file for this kind of disability.
+Additionally, after two years of receiving SSDI, then the claimant can qualify for Medicare benefits.

-SSI is similar, but different.
-In order to qualify for these benefits, a person still has to meet the medical requirements, but there is no requirement for work credits.
-However, the person qualifying for SSI benefits must make no more than a certain amount of money each month and have very few non-exempt assets.
-Here, instead of the claimant having to wait a period of time to qualify for Medicare benefits, he or she can qualify right away for Medicaid.
+In order to qualify for SSI benefits, a person still has to meet the medical requirements, but there is no requirement for work credits.
+The person qualifying for SSI benefits must make no more than a certain amount of money each month and have very few non-exempt assets.
+Instead of the claimant having to wait to qualify for Medicare benefits, he or she can qualify right away for Medicaid.

 What will happen after I file for Social Security disability benefits?